Building Utopia

 Many countries don't just tolerate, but respect the diversity in people's faiths, beliefs, spirituality, and religions.
 In these countries, people are free to choose their spiritual guides.
 In these countries, people are not persecuted for religious beliefs.
 We have reached a higher level of wisdom regarding spirituality and religion.

-In 1770, if we had a glimpse of all the progress that has happened from then until now, we would have considered the present-day situation to be "pretty good".
-Being in the present, can we call our present-day societies to be "pretty good" societies?
+In 1770, if we had a glimpse of all the progress that has happened from then until now, we would have considered the present-day situation to be pretty good.
+Being in the present, can we call our present-day societies to be pretty good societies?
 Not really, since we have plenty of problems.

 Plenty of Problems